-So we doubt that the market is looking to EPS for its main judge of the company's value.
+This means it's unlikely the market is judging the company based on earnings growth.
 Therefore, we think it's worth considering other metrics as well.

-It may well be that JD.com revenue growth rate of 22% over three years has convinced shareholders to believe in a brighter future.
+The modest 2.0% dividend yield is unlikely to be propping up the share price.
+It could be that the revenue growth of 8.6% per year is viewed as evidence that PPG Industries is growing.
 If the company is being managed for the long term good, today's shareholders might be right to hold on.

 A Different Perspective

 We're pleased to report that PPG Industries shareholders have received a total shareholder return of 6.9% over one year.
 Of course, that includes the dividend.
 Since the one-year TSR is better than the five-year TSR (the latter coming in at 4% per year), it would seem that the stock's performance has improved in recent times.
 Given the share price momentum remains strong, it might be worth taking a closer look at the stock, lest you miss an opportunity.
 It's always interesting to track share price performance over the longer term.
 But to understand PPG Industries better, we need to consider many other factors.
 Even so, be aware that PPG Industries is showing 3 warning signs in our investment analysis , and 1 of those is concerning...